lucasnbsb/ngx-shot-chart/README.md

 A simple way to create shotcharts in real time with Angular and d3.js.

 ## Basic functionality
-This lib exposes a `ShotChartComponent` that renders a shot chart and a `ShotChartService` with primitives to manipulate symbols in the chart.
+This lib exposes a `NgxShotChartComponent` that renders a shot chart and a `NgxShotChartService` with primitives to manipulate symbols in the chart.

 ## The component